 The average inter-algorithm spread has values mostly between 2 ppb and 12 ppb and is typically below 9 ppb (Figure 18, top).
 The largest inter-algorithm spreads are observed in the tropics, Asia, and in high latitudes.
 Only a small fraction of the inter-algorithm spread can be explained with differences expected due to measurement noise so that most of the differences can be considered systematic errors.
 Only in high latitudes and at some coast-lines measurement noise is expected to explain a significant part of the inter-algorithm spread (Figure 18, bottom).
-The average inter-algorithm spread increases when the GOSAT-2 algorithms start to contribute (Figure 19).
+The average interalgorithm spread increases when the GOSAT-2 algorithms start to contribute (Figure 19).

-The average inter-algorithm spread enhanced till EMMA v3.1 and slightly reduced since then (Figure 20).
-This is also the case for the latest version of EMMA even though the number of contributing algorithms and the length of the time period increased.
+The average inter-algorithm spread enhanced till EMMA v3.1 and slightly reduced since then (Figure 20) with the exception of v4.5 showing a slight enhancement again.
 Part of the enhancement till EMMA v3.1 is most probably caused by adding the non bias corrected operational NIES product and NIES' PPDF-S product in v3.1.
 Additionally, the EMMA period enhanced so that small drifts in the data sets, which are not accounted for by EMMA's overall offset correction, can contribute to a larger extent.
 After offset correction, this can, particularly, influence the systematic bias at the start and end of a data set's time series.
+This may also explain the slight increase of the inter-algorithm spread observed for v4.5.